trietcs/Linux-Commands-and-Shell-Scripting-notes/notes/1-introduction-to-linux/introducing-linux-and-unix.md

 ### Linux features:
 * **Free and open source**
-> [!NOTE]
->It means anyone can view the source code.
+  > It means anyone can view the source code.
 * **Secure**
-> [!NOTE]
->With so many eyes on the source code, Linux has become the most secure OS over the years.
+  > With so many eyes on the source code, Linux has become the most secure OS over the years.
 * **Multi-user**
-> [!NOTE]
   > Linux is designed to support multiple users accessing the system simultaneously.
 * **Multitasking**
-> [!NOTE]
   > Running multiple jobs and applications at the same time.
 * **Portability**
-> [!NOTE]
   > Linux has been ported to run on many different types of devices and hardware platforms from desktops to servers to appliances.